pulumi-in-action/examples/README.md

 ![Build](https://github.com/pulumi-in-action/examples/workflows/Build/badge.svg)

+:point_up: If this is green, it means that all of the examples in this repo are working as written.

 ## Welcome!

 Here you'll find all of the code snippets and examples from _Pulumi in Action_, organized by chapter.